 Displays contexts in the active call stack, starting with the active context.
 The argument anInt indicates how much of the stack to display.
 For example, if anInt is 1, this command shows only the active context.
 If anInt is 2, this command also shows the caller of the active context, etc.

 Display or Redefine the Active Context

 stack scope

-Displays the current scope, starting with the active context.
+Displays the current active context.
 For example: